Get in touch year4@parkspringprimary.co.uk

 Year 4 Multiplication Tables Check Info

 PE: Our PE days are Tuesday and Friday (come in PE kit).
-We have swimming on a Tuesday (classes attend alternate half terms, 4b will attend first – up until the Christmas holidays), each child will need a full swimming kit including towel.
+We have swimming on a Tuesday (classes attend alternate half terms: 4b will attend Autumn 1 and Autumn 2 term then 4a will attend Spring 1 and Spring 2 term), each child will need a full swimming kit including a towel.

 Please email your class teacher for any passwords needed.